RF-25 Mill

 Infrared Reflectivity

-Objects that appear light or dark to the eye can exhibit either high or low
+Objects that appear light or dark to the eye can

-must be taken into account when selecting materials for use in NIR reflective
+This characteristic must be taken into account when selecting

 tachometer pick-up assemblies.

-For example, if the pulley's black paint had high NIR reflectivity (like the
+For example, if the pulley's black paint had high NIR

 metal), it